My First Drawing

 layouts stays in the bottom-left corner, making it easier to handle them later.

 Finally, Save & Update (Ctrl+S) to see the staircase correctly placed in the drawing.
-The code above should result in something like this:
+You should see something like the following in the Drawing Editor (left in picture below) and the downloaded PDF file (right in picture below).

 Good job.
 Don't worry about the header yet, we will go through it later.
 As a next step let's add the dimensions to the projection layouts